Beyhadh

+The plot of the show is similar to the Bollywood Film Pyaar Tune Kya Kiya starring Fardeen Khan, Urmila Matondkar and Sonali Kulkarni.

 Beyhadh 2 premiered on 2 December 2019 and starred Jennifer Winget, Ashish Chaudhary and Shivin Narang.
 It went off-air abruptly due to the COVID-19 pandemic.

 Series

 Plot

-Maya Mehrotra, owner of "Fashion and the City" is a young and successful business tycoon, suffering from dark past and troubled childhood due to her abusive dad, Ashwin.
-Carefree and cheerful, Arjun Sharma is a photographer.
+Maya Mehrotra, the owner of "Fashion and the City" is a young and successful business tycoon, suffering from dark past and troubled childhood due to her abusive dad, Ashwin.
+Carefree and cheerful, Arjun Sharma is a photographer in Maya's company.
 His childhood friend, lawyer Saanjh Mathur, secretly loves him.
+Initially, Arjun and Maya are at loggerheads as their opposing natures and perspectives often collide and Maya tries to terminate Arjun many times but he gets a chance and returns and annoys Maya even more but with time the two come closer and start to understand each other.
 As Arjun rescues Maya in an elevator accident and later, from Ashwin, she falls in love with and proposes him.